offscale/libacquire/README.md

 By default—for MD5, SHA256, SHA512—this uses `wincrypt` on Windows; and `OpenSSL` everywhere else. _Note that on macOS this uses the builtin `CommonCrypto/CommonDigest.h` header, and on OpenBSD it uses `LibreSSL`; however in both of these cases it's the OpenSSL API with different headers._ Override with `-DUSE_OPENSSL`.

+By default—for decompression—this uses `compressapi.h` on Windows; then, in order of precedence tries: libarchive, zlib, or downloads miniz.

 Supports:

   - [ ] Linux